 Late in 2022, several small blocks of claims were optioned near the Case Lake Lithium region near Cochrane, Ontario.
 The property has been added to since then with an additional optioned block as well as a large number of claims acquired by staking.
-The holdings in the St-Denis project area now total 26,373 hectares (including 24,036 hectares in the St-Denis Main block and 2,337 hectares in the Sangster block) and is one of the largest land holdings in the emerging Case Lake LCT (lithium-cesiumtantalum) pegmatite district of Northeastern Ontario.
+The holdings in the St-Denis project grew to a total of 26,373 hectares (including 24,036 hectares in the St-Denis Main block and 2,337 hectares in the Sangster block) and is one of the largest land holdings in the emerging Case Lake LCT (lithium-cesium-tantalum) pegmatite district of Northeastern Ontario.
 The property is strategically positioned over an ideal geological environment for pegmatite mineralization, as demonstrated by several observations of pegmatite in outcrop and drill core in the historic assessment work files and government mapping.
-The Project is supported by year-round ease of access, proximity to services and suppliers in the mining communities of Timmins and Cochrane, and location proximal to a known LCT (lithium-cesium-tantalum) pegmatite occurrence (Case Lake LCT pegmatite swarm).
+The Project is supported by year-round ease of access, proximity to services and suppliers in the mining communities of Timmins and Cochrane, and location proximal to a known LCT (lithiumcesium-tantalum) pegmatite occurrence (Case Lake LCT pegmatite swarm).
+After initial airborne geophysics over a portion of the St Denis property and over all of the Sangster Property, followed by onthe-ground field work consisting of prospecting and sampling, large parts of the St-Denis block were allowed to lapse.
+In the central section, the overburden and glacial till and clay was estimated at over 50m thick.
+Samples were taken in the western extent and some ground was recommended to be allowed to lapse.
+The St-Denis Property now consists of 450 claims all in proximity to Power Metals' Case Lake pegmatites as well as around a strongly prospective area which the crew was unable to access last field season.